 What is a boilerplate message, anyway?
 And why is a company boilerplate important?

-This post will show you how to write a powerful company boilerplate to amp up the effectiveness of your press releases.
-It will also give you a checklist to make sure you hit all the critical points, and it will provide a few boilerplate statement examples for your reference.
+Below, we’ll show you how to write a powerful company boilerplate to amp up the effectiveness of your press releases.
+We’ll also provide a checklist to make sure you hit all the critical points, as well as a few boilerplate statement examples for your reference.

 For an example, take a look at this press release from Sony Electronics.
 At the bottom, there is a section with the heading “About Sony Electronics, Inc.” This is where the company boilerplate appears: